-But how to arrive at that elusive end goal of fluency?
+A common question for many German learners is how to arrive at that elusive end goal of fluency.

 Everyone learns differently, but hard work, passion and these concrete strategies should help get you there faster.